Close

 Creeping Vs Crawling – Know The Difference

 Little ones grow way too fast, and many times, we lose track of their development while adoring them.
 It is, however, important to note the important milestones they go through so we know they are on the right track.
-Creeping and crawling are two such important developmental milestones that indicate progress.
-There is a fine difference between the two, but many times, parents mistake baby creeping and baby crawling as same.
+Creeping and crawling are two important developmental milestones that indicate progress.
+There is a fine difference between the two, but many times, parents mistake baby creeping and baby crawling the same.
 Our mission today is to make you understand creeping vs crawling, and why knowing this makes a huge difference!
 While moving forward using arms and legs with belly touching the floor is crawling, moving forward on hands and knees with belly up is creeping.

 If your baby isn’t already creeping or crawling by the age of 7 to 9 months old, try getting some toys and encourage them to move around.
 If they still don’t, something might be wrong, and you might need to have a word with the paediatrician.
+However, if they do – then there’s nothing to worry about.
+Here’s a simple distinction of creeping vs crawling in detail below.

 What Is the Difference Between Baby Creeping and Crawling?

+Want to know the difference between creep and crawl?
 Many parents don’t know the difference between creeping and crawling.
 The biggest reason is that the two look very similar at first glance.
 In the case of crawling, the child’s stomach stays in contact with the ground as he moves around.
 Which makes creeping the next progression when they lift it off the ground.
 Either way, if your child has already begun doing either of them, it’s a good sign.

 When babies creep or crawl, it’s a sign that they are growing mentally, emotionally, and physically.
 Babies relish the freedom of being able to move around.
 And as a parent, it’s your responsibility to encourage them.
 As your baby continues to move more and more, they will slowly learn how to stand up and take their first steps.